+7.8.1 Introduction

-The Management Adapter component provides services that are used to integrate or adapt Device Management requests to the Management Servers of existing device management technologies(e.g., TR-069, OMA-DM, and LWM2M) .
+The Management Adapter component provides services that are used to integrate or adapt Device Management requests to the Management Servers of existing device management technologies(e.g. TR-069, OMA-DM, and LWM2M).

-7.7.1 Management Adapter to Service Cross Reference
+7.8.2 Management Adapter to Service Cross Reference